smhg/Propel2/README.md

 Propel restricts reading behaviors from repositories to one per repo.
 This allows to read multiple behaviors (see [#25](https://github.com/mringler/perpl/pull/25) for details).

+## Fixed cross-relations

+Creates methods for all elements of ternary relation (Propel only uses first foreign key).
+Fixes naming issues and detects duplicates in model method names.

 # Breaking Changes

 Perpl is fully backwards compatible with Propel2, with few exceptions.
 They mostly affect the low-level Criteria interface.
 Impact for regular users should be slim to none.

-## Set update value and add filter use dedicated methods
+## Setting update values and adding filters uses dedicated methods

 *Affects manual use of Criteria::update() -  does not affect updates through Propel*